BehaviorTree/BehaviorTree.CPP/docs/BT_basics.md

 if the beer was not inside the fridge.

 We use the color "green" to represent nodes which return SUCCESS and "red" for those which return FAILURE.
-Black nodes are never executed.
+Black nodes haven't been executed.

 ![FetchBeer failure](images/FetchBeerFails.png)